Upcoming events

 Note the cycle will depart at 12 but we'll have a bike doctor before at the fountain shortly after 11.

-Free, funded by Cork Sports Partnership as part of Cork Bike Week
+Free, funded by Cork Sports Partnership and Cork Transport & Mobility Forum as part of Bike Week....
+See MoreSee Less

 Evening Cycle to & Picnic in Ballincollig Regional Park